kmpf/uap/README.md

 ### The code is a property of:

-*Helmholtz-Zentrum für Umweltforschung GmbH – UFZ* Registered Office: Leipzig
+*Helmholtz-Zentrum für Umweltforschung GmbH – UFZ*</br>
+Registered Office: Leipzig</br>
-Registration Office: Amtsgericht Leipzig
+Registration Office: Amtsgericht Leipzig</br>
 Trade Register Nr.
-B 4703
+B 4703</br>
-Chairman of the Supervisory Board: MinDirig'in Oda Keppler Scientific Director: Prof. Dr. Georg Teutsch Administrative Director: Dr. Sabine König
+Chairman of the Supervisory Board: MinDirig'in Oda Keppler</br>
+Scientific Director: Prof. Dr. Georg Teutsch</br>
+Administrative Director: Dr. Sabine König

 and

-*Fraunhofer-Gesellschaft zur Foerderung der angewandten Forschung e.V.*
+*Fraunhofer-Gesellschaft zur Foerderung der angewandten Forschung e.V.*</br>
-Hansastraße 27c, 80686 München
+Hansastraße 27c, 80686 München</br>
-acting on behalf of its
+acting on behalf of its</br>
-*Fraunhofer Institute for Cell Therapy and Immunology (IZI)* Perlickstraße 1, 04103 Leipzig
+*Fraunhofer Institute for Cell Therapy and Immunology (IZI)*</br>
+Perlickstraße 1, 04103 Leipzig

 This program is free software; you can redistribute it and/or modify it under